mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/kak.md

 - Replace all instances of "foo" in the current file with "bar" `%s{{foo}}<Enter>c{{bar}}<Escape>`

-- Un-select all secondary selections, and keep only the main one `<Space>`
+- Unselect all secondary selections, and keep only the main one `<Space>`

 - Search for numbers and select the first two